LamAnnieV/deploy_4_blitz/README.md

 **Configured Nginx in order for it to receive more request**

+Updated from "worker_processes auto" to "worker_processes 8"

+Updated from "worker_connections 768" to "worker_connections 2000"

+Uncomment "Multi_accept on;

 ![Configure Nginx](images/Nginx_config_1.png)

+Uncomment all lines with "gzip.."
 ![Configure Nginx 2](images/Nginx_config_2.png)

 **Installed a package for stress testing**